-Bao in Soho, London serves up some of the best, fluffiest and tastiest bao in the city.
-But be prepared to wait in the queue!
+Bao London serves up some of the best, fluffiest and tastiest bao in the city.
+But be prepared to queue!

-Baozi, bao or pao are those taco-shaped steamed buns flooding your Instagram.
+Baozi, bao or pao are the taco-shaped steamed buns flooding your Instagram.
 Originally from East Asia, steamed buns can now be found everywhere.
 Not all bao are created equal, however, with important differences between those from Taiwan, Japan or Korea.
-Don’t expect the same amount of fluffiness or selection of fillings in other buns.

 If you want to avoid looking like a total idiot, check up and down the street outside Bao before you enter.
 It’s a common mistake once you turn onto Lexington Street Soho, to only look at the shop entrance and, eyes fixated on the store front, think there is no queue.